JHG777000/builder/Manual.md

 	 bool, must be either 'true' or 'false'

-     var, can be another variable
+     var, can be another variable, a string, a bool or a non-decimal point number

 #### Eval